bdash9/TTGO-Mini-16MB-ESP32-WROVER-E/README.md

 Tried boards in arduinoide:

+***Had to make my own board (see bottom of doc)

 ttgo-t7-v1.4-mini32 and small stuff loads but it wont let me select 16MB of FLASH (4MB max)

-ESP32 WROVER module with 16MB - just keeps rebooting
+X -ESP32 WROVER module with 16MB - just keeps rebooting

 To upload code in ArduinoIDE: